Making the Decision to Paint

 To help you out, we’ve created this comprehensive guide with everything you need to know to plan and prepare for your next painting project.
 Use this guide to follow important steps in the process, and you’re sure to be pleased during the final walkthrough.

 The entire guide should take you around 13 minutes to read (yes, we timed it!).
-If you're rushed for time but would still like the information, get the entire resource in PDF format that you can read at your convenience.
+If you’re rushed for time but would still like the information, you can get the complete guide in PDF format that you can read at your convenience.